Corporate Finance and Securities

 The revision to the Guidelines results in the expansion of the pool of funds that may be eligible to qualify as an SRI Fund.
 Further, the standardisation of the ASEAN SRF Standards would also enable fund managers to tap into a regional pool of investors (not just at national level).
 With this widening pool of sustainable funds on a regional level, we are hopeful that this would meet the increasing demands for sustainable funds from investors in general.
 This in turn would lead to a stronger growth in the sustainable finance products space in the equity capital market, hopefully matching the strong growth of sustainable bonds.

-If you have any questions or require any additional information, please contact Andreanna Ten or the Zaid Ibrahim & Co. (in association with KPMG Law) partner you usually deal with.
+This article was authored by Andreanna Ten.
+If you have any questions or require any additional information, please contact the Zaid Ibrahim & Co. (in association with KPMG Law) partner you usually deal with.

 This alert is for general information only and is not a substitute for legal advice.